dynamiqs/dynamiqs/docs/documentation/basics/batching-simulations.md

     For example for `dq.sesolve()` with `H` of shape _(2, 3, n, n)_, `psi0` can be of shape: _(n, 1)_, _(3, n, 1)_, _(2, 1, n, 1)_, _(2, 3, n, 1)_, _(..., 2, 3, n, 1)_, etc. By playing with the arguments shape, you have complete freedom over the simulation you want to run.

+???
+Note "What is broadcasting?"
+    JAX and NumPy broadcasting semantics are very powerful and allow you to write concise and efficient code.
+For more information, see the [NumPy documentation on broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 ## Creating batched arguments